What Exactly Is Generation Iron Trying to Do with Their Platform?

 Disclaimer: This article is my opinion of the topic at hand and I’m hoping the constructive criticism will help make some changes to the Generation Iron platform.

-Are Their Intentions Good or Is It a Shock and Awe Play?
+Are the Intentions of Generation Iron Good or Is It a Shock and Awe Play?

 For starters, I’m surprised that a platform isn’t performing better than it is.
 Or maybe it’s because so many people are now turned off from their content that no one wants to view it anymore?
 For a platform that has over 354k subscribers, to have less than 10k views per video is extremely low.
 I can’t knock Generation Iron for not trying.
 They are putting out consistent content even though most of it I feel is not doing the sport or industry much good.
 In fact, I feel as if their content lately is doing the opposite and is causing a divide in the industry and ruffling some feathers.